 Wood Fence Construction (pressure treated & cedar) - Affordable solutions for all of your wood fencing needs.
 Our quality fence contractors can design and build the fence that fits your needs and your budget.
-We don't sub-contract fence construction to other companies or workers, jobs are all completed "in house" by our full-time staff of fence carpenters.
+We don't sub-contract fence construction to other companies or workers, jobs are all completed by our full-time staff of fence carpenters.

 Wood Deck Construction (pressure treated & cedar) - Quality deck contractors at an affordable price.
 Low cost doesn't have to mean low value.
 Our deck builders are highly efficient while maintaining close attention to detail.
-We don't sub-contract deck construction to other companies or workers, the jobs are all completed "in house" by our full-time staff of deck carpenters.
+We don't sub-contract deck construction to other companies or workers, the jobs are all completed by our full-time staff of deck carpenters.

 Composite Decks (Trex & Other Brands) - Composite decking truly stands up to the test of time and it's easy to keep clean.
 If you want a longer lasting, virtually maintenance free decking solution, we recommend investing in name brand composite decking.
 Our deck installers have lots of experience installing composite deck materials on pressure treated frames.

 Replacements & New Projects - Fence replacement and deck replacement is not a problem, we take care of removal and haul away of your existing fence or deck.
-In most cases your fence or deck can be removed and replaced on the same day (ask for details).
+In some cases your fence or deck can be removed and replaced on the same day (ask for details).